4th Battalion, 320th Field Artillery Regiment: World War I

 The 4-320th FAR's beginnings can be traced back to America's entry into the World War I. As part of the nation's mobilization, 4-320th was constituted, organized and activated in August 1917 as Battery D, 320th Field Artillery (D/320th FA).
 As part of the original 82nd Division, D/320th FA played a key role at Lorraine, St. Mihiel, and the Meuse Argonne region in France.

-Following the Armistice, the 320th FA demobilized, only to be reconstituted in June 1921 as part of the United States Organized Reserves.
+Interwar period

+The 320th Field Artillery arrived at the port of New York on 7 May 1919 on the troopship USS Kentuckian and was demobilized on 12 May 1919 at Camp Dix, New Jersey.
+Pursuant to the National Defense Act of 1920, it was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 82nd Division, and allotted to the Fourth Corps Area.
+The regiment was initiated on 7 December 1921 with regimental headquarters at Columbia, South Carolina.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Greenville, South Carolina, and 2nd Battalion at Sumter, South Carolina.
+The regimental headquarters was relocated on 8 July 1927 to Spartanburg, South Carolina.
+The regiment conducted annual summer training with the 2nd Battalion, 16th Field Artillery Regiment at Fort Bragg, North Carolina, and also conducted Citizens' Military Training Camps at Fort Bragg some years as an alternate form of summer training.
+The primary ROTC "feeder" school for new Reserve lieutenants for the regiment was The Citadel in Charleston, South Carolina.

 World War II

 In August 1942, when the 82nd Infantry Division was converted to an airborne division, the 320th FA was reorganized and redesignated as the 320th Glider Field Artillery Battalion (GFAB).
 Because the GFAB had only three firing batteries, the lineage of D/320th was consolidated with A/320th.
 As part of the 82nd Airborne Division, the 320th GFAB fought in a number of hot spots.
 First, the 320th GFAB was part of the campaign in Sicily, acting in reserve.
 The unit first saw action at the Volturno River on the Italian mainland.
 The crucial Normandy invasion was the next stop for the 320th GFAB.
 Under difficult conditions, the unit helped make the invasion a success.
 As a result of the 320th's actions during Operation Overlord, the unit was awarded the Presidential Unit Citation.
 The 320th GFAB next fought in Operation Market Garden and then the Battle of the Bulge when the Germans attempted their last-ditch offensive.
 The 320th GFAB then fought and played a role in the final push through the Rhineland to defeat Germany.
 Upon the war's end the unit completed its duties in Europe as part of the post-war occupation in Berlin.